Monitoring and Logging

 logs are further divided into log streams.
 These are ordered by Last Event Time as logged data is reported.

 Every log event is tagged with the x-amzn-RequestId of that request.
-This helps you filter log events in CloudWatch to get all logged information pertaining to that request.
+This helps you filter log events in CloudWatch to get all logged information about that request.
 You can get the RequestId from the response headers of every GraphQL AWS AppSync request.

 The field-Level logging is configured with the following log levels: